Eliane Karp: Academic career

 Karp recently served as an adjunct professor at the Elliott School of International Affairs at the George Washington University.
 She is also a former Visiting Professor and Visiting Scholar at Stanford University department of Anthropology.

 Karp was a distinguished fellow in residence at Center for Advanced Study in the Behavioral Sciences at Stanford University and has also been a visiting professor at Salamanca University - Instituto de Iberoamérica.

-Political contributions
+Tenure as First Lady of Peru

 During her husband's 2001 presidential bid, Karp contributed to a campaign which drew deeply on Toledo's indigenous heritage.
 She donned traditional Andean costume, rallied voters in Quechua, and demonstrated the couple's commitment to indigenous issues.
 According to The New York Times, "her flaming red hair and fiery speeches made her a popular and controversial fixture at campaign rallies."

 In 2001, Karp became the first lady of the Republic of Peru when Toledo was elected president, a position she held until 2006.
 While in office, Karp became the honorary president of the Fund for the Development of Indigenous Communities of Latin America and the Caribbean.